jbertman-hc/phoenix-azure/Phoenix-FHIR-API/readme-ai.md

 - Implements the repository pattern for data access abstraction
 - Supports both SQL and FHIR data sources
 - Provides a consistent interface for data retrieval and manipulation

+### 4. Phoenix-AzureAPI (Deprecated)

+> **Note:** This component is deprecated in favor of the Phoenix-FHIR-API, which provides a more standards-compliant implementation.

+An ASP.NET Core API that serves as the backend for the Phoenix-Azure application, connecting to the remote Azure API.

+### 5. Phoenix-AzureClient (Deprecated)

+> **Note:** This component is deprecated in favor of the FHIR-Visualizer, which provides a more comprehensive and flexible interface for FHIR resources.

+A web-based client application that provides a user interface for interacting with the Phoenix-FHIR-API.

 ## Architecture and Data Flow